SnapDragonfly/jetson-fpv/README.md

 2. extension commands for video-viewer/imagenet/detectnet/segnet/posenet
 3. adaptive Open IPC link management
 4. stabilizer doesn't seem to be that stabilized
+5. optimize yolo performance
-5. follow me Rover drive
+6. follow me Rover drive

 # Happy Flying!

 All these fun points serve as potential starting points for deepening the project.

+# Q & A

+- How to install the software?

 # Thanks to: